albert100121/DQN_Car_Race/README.md

 <img src="./imgs/Selection_133.png" width="600">

 ## Overview
-This is the final project of GEE9022 (Cloud Computing and Big Data Analytics) in NCTU (National Tsing Hua University).
+This is the final project of GEE9022 (Cloud Computing and Big Data Analytics) in NCTU (National Chiao Tung University).
 This project demostrates a car race (object dodging) game with Deep-Q-Learning

 ## Installation Dependencies:
 * Python 2.7